 After all, it is possible that the losses could be due to poor management, just as it’s possible that they could have resulted from two dozen other factors.
 If the writer stated that it was probable that the losses were due to poor management, then the writer would have gone further from the factual end of the continuum toward the inferential end in the business report writing.

-The first and second of the three descriptions of the company that suffered losses in 1993, 1994, and 1995 contained the inference that action was delayed because the company waited three years to file for Chapter 11.
+The first and second of the three report writing examples describing the company that suffered losses in 1993, 1994, and 1995 contained the inference that action was delayed because the company waited three years to file for Chapter 11.

 Generally, avoid inferences in your report writing.
 The reader may draw inferences in the process of doing his or her analysis based on your objective, factual presentation.
 You may have the latitude to point out inferences to the reader to help the reader interpret the data.
 If so, state the inference that could be drawn, but state it clearly as an inference: “One inference, not based in any factual data, is that the higher error rates resulted from the presence of two new staff during the audit period.”